EricaEgg/Route_Dynamics/README.md

     3) the bus travels at the speed limit when between stops far enough apart to fascilitate acceleration and deceleration.

-* **Visualize Subpackage**: All routes are shown on a map with elevation color gradient... !!!
-UPDATE !!!
+* **Visualize Subpackage**: All routes can be displayed on interactive maps with elevation in color.

 Thanks to modular design, all of the above components can be specified manually to fascilitate optimization of route design and energy demand research.